 Performing Arts, Theater and Dance

-Benna has a degree in Theater and has worked as an actor, director, production designer and stage manager.
-She studied bel canto voice in Miami and classical and contemporary dance forms at professional studios in New York and Florida with specific training in:
+Benna has a degree in Theater and has worked as an actor, director, production designer, and stage manager.
+She studied bel canto voice in Miami and classical and contemporary dance forms at professional studios in New York and Florida with specific training in ballet, tap, contemporary, modern, theater, jazz, and indigenous traditional dance forms.

 Her work as a writer and publicist for major performing arts organizations, and as a print and broadcast journalist covering performing arts, includes interviews with celebrated film directors and contemporary artists of every discipline.